Stay up to date with the latest events from Edge Tax

 We have appropriate security measures to prevent Personal Data from being accidentally lost or used or accessed unlawfully.
 We limit access to your Personal Data to those who have a genuine business need to access it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.
 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

-We hope that we can resolve any query or concern you may raise about our use of your information.The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
+The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns or telephone: 0303 123 1113.